-Cyber Security & the Construction Industry in 2022
+Cyber Security & the Construction Industry

 Why Cyber Security Matters

 Historically, construction has not been high on the list of targeted industries.
 Attackers generally aim for industries that hold sensitive and personal data which are more lucrative.
 However, in recent years, we have seen a trend move towards the construction industry with several high profile successful cyber attacks causing delay, business disruption, financial impact and reputational damage.

 The extensive use of sub-contractors and suppliers involving large numbers of high-value payments makes construction businesses an attractive target for spear phishing, which is when attackers send a targeted email that’s pretending to be from a legitimate organisation, in an attempt to trick the construction business into paying money into a criminal’s account.

 Although construction businesses don’t store the same kind of financial information a bank does, they still store (and have access to) valuable data.
 Criminals could be looking for details about the company’s next bid (or building design) in order to gain an unfair advantage.
 Cyber criminals might be looking for sensitive employee data, like national security numbers, bank account numbers and payroll data, in order to engage in identity theft or to craft realistic authentic-looking emails for phishing attacks.

 Investment in cyber defences has not been at the forefront of the leader’s minds in the construction industry.
 This is largely due to fewer mandatory regulations and guidance and partly due to the lack of compelling reasons for boards to invest in cyber defences.
 The chance of an attack has been lower than in other industries and hence did not justify the return on investment.